psumiya/psumiya/README.md

 A charting tool for retail options traders — built at a public hackathon.
 Takes a CSV of option trades and renders charts and graphs for analysis.
 Static site, no backend, runs entirely in the browser.

 **[jcli](https://github.com/psumiya/jcli)**
 A CLI tool that lets you invoke utility Java methods from your terminal without needing a JDK or JRE.
-Scratched my own itch — turns out others had the same itch.

 **[amazon-or-aws](https://amazonoraws.com)**
 An AWS news aggregator and comprehensive product reference — so you can finally stop second-guessing whether it's "Amazon S3" or "AWS S3".